ciaopeps/RBCxImperial/README.md

 ### Requirements

-This repo works in python 3 and in order to run the scripts you need to install the required python libraries.
-You can run the following command:
+This projects requires python3.
+The packages used can be found the requirements.txt file and installed by running:

 `pip3 install -r requirements.txt`

 ### Refitting the model

-In order to refit (or fitting for the first time), you need to run the following commands:
+All the models in the project are already trained before uploading.
+This was done to save time during the testing and demo phase.
+If refitting the models is necessery run:

 `python main.py 1`

-After a while, the models folder will contain the updated files of the model.
+The training process takes almost 2 hours.

 ### Running the microservice

-In order to run the main.py file you don't have to specify any keywords.
+In order to start the server and loading the models run:
-If you need to change the endpoint and port of the model, you can find their setting in the `configs` folder.
-Example of running the microservice:

 `python main.py`

-Once the microservice is up, it will open automatically a web page, at specified host and port, where you can upload the `dataset_sample.csv` file, located in the `data` folder.
+Once the microservice is online, it will open automatically a web page, at specified host and port, where you can upload the `dataset_sample.csv` file, located in the `data` folder.

-Once the prediction pipeline has finished it's job, you will be able to see a link on the web page where you can download the `Predictions.csv` file.
+The upload will return an HTML table with the results.

 ## Must read

-In order to make the pipeline working, you have to save the `dataset_sample.csv` in the `data` folder with the following columns (order not important):
+In order to refit the model you need to extract the content of the following file in the main folder.

-In case the categorical features don't match the accepted values, their values must be replaced with the most similar ones provided above.
+- `mallet-2.0.8.zip`
+- `glove.zip`